tpd1001/cka-resources/README.md

 ### CNI weave (WeaveWorks)

-an agent/service on each node which communidate with each other each agent stores topo creates bridge called "weave" (separate to bridge created by docker etc.) pod can be attached to multiple bridge networks weave ensures pod has route to agent agent then takes care of other pods peforms encapsulation
+an agent/service on each node which communicate with each other each agent stores topo creates bridge called "weave" (separate to bridge created by docker etc.) pod can be attached to multiple bridge networks weave ensures pod has route to agent agent then takes care of other pods performs encapsulation

 can be deployed ad daemons on node os or as daemonset (ideally)